Nowogard: History

 In the 10th century the area became part of Poland.
 Probably then the first Catholic chapel was established in present-day Nowogard.
 The town's origins go back to a fortified Slavic settlement which was the seat of the local castellan.
 The settlement was first mentioned in 1268 as "Nogart" when Barnim I, the Duke of Pomerania granted it as a fief to the Bishopric of Cammin (Kamień Pomorski).
 The bishops erected a castle in the city.
-In 1274, the town and its surrounding area was administered by Otto von Eberstein, it remained in the possession of the "von Eberstein" family until 1663.
-They were a side-wing of the Counts of Everstein (sometimes also called Eberstein) from Lower Saxony with their ancestral home Everstein Castle on the Burgberg (ridge).
+In 1274, the town and its surrounding area was administered by Otto von Eberstein, it remained in the possession of the von Eberstein family until 1663.
+They were a collateral branch of the Counts of Everstein (sometimes also called Eberstein) from Lower Saxony with their ancestral home Everstein Castle on the Burgberg (ridge).

-In 1309 the town adopted German town law.
-In the first half of the 14th century, fortifications were erected with an oblong market square in the center of the town.
-This is where the town hall and the St. Mary's Church were erected.
+In 1309 the town adopted German municipal law.
+In the first half of the 14th century, new fortifications were erected with an oblong market square in the center of the town.
+This is where the town hall and St. Mary's Church were erected.

 In 1663, after the death of the last Eberstein, Naugard became property of Ernst Bogislaw von Croÿ and in 1684, property of the electors of Brandenburg.
 During the Napoleonic Wars, in 1807, the town was captured by allied Polish-French-Italian forces.
 In the 18th century, the town became part of Prussia, and from 1871 it was also part of Germany.

-During World War II many forced labourers of different nationalities were brought to the town by the Germans, and there was also a Nazi German prison for youth in the town.
+During World War II many forced labourers of different nationalities were brought to the town by the Germans, there were at least seven forced labour camps for Allied POWs, mostly French and Africans, and there was a Nazi German prison for youth in the town.
+On 1 March 1945, the Germans committed a massacre of 40 POWs.
 Throughout the Soviet East Pomeranian Offensive operation of World War II up to 60 percent of the town was destroyed.
-On the 5 March 1945, the town was taken by the Red Army, and the population fled or was expelled in accordance to the Potsdam Agreement.
+On 5 March 1945, the town was taken by Polish and Soviet troops.
+The population fled or was expelled in accordance to the Potsdam Agreement.
 Following the war, Nowogard became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 It was resettled with Poles.
 The first new Polish settlers were the freed forced labourers.

+In 2016, town limits were slightly expanded by including a part of the village of Miętno.